Gemstone Shape and Cut: What is the difference

-Therefore we have one shape, round and multiple facets shape.
+Therefore we have one shape, round and multiple facets shapes.
 Though sometimes phrase ‘round cut’ is used, it is quite obvious that this phrase doesn’t make lot of sense when it comes to an accurate description.

 The meaning of the concept of shape is fairly obvious.
 A shape is the outline form of the stone, whether it can be square, oval, rectangular, round, pear or marquise.
 At the simplest level, we can differentiate the plain cut from the faceted cut.
 A plain cut has no facets, and it may be executed as a level tablet or with a dome top like cabochon.
 In the faceted cut, we can see number of separate planes.
-There are also mixed cut which combine the two; for example, a gem with a faceted pavilion and a plain crown.
+There is also mixed cut which combines the two; for example, a gem with a faceted pavilion and a plain crown.

 Round Brilliant-Cut Gemstones